glouw/gel/README.md

 Gel (Graphical Emulation Layer) is an N64-like software renderer.

-If you are on a Unix-like system, install the development package for:
+    make; ./gel path/to/obj path/to/bmp

+Dependencies:

     SDL2-devel

-And then just do:

-    make; ./gel path/to/obj path/to/bmp

 Models, for educational purposes, can be found here: